Happy New Year and the first classic of the year was at Brooklands

 It's got a 3443cc engine under the bonnet and it did have the option of having the newly introduced (at the end of 1957) disc brakes on all four wheels.

 The 3.4 was added to the MK1 line in February 1957, targeting the American market.
-The MK 1 was also the first monocoque car for Jaguar moving away from the "Body on-frame-chassis" and was a pivotal point in the fortunes of Jaguar.
+The MK 1 was also the first monocoque car for Jaguar moving away from the "Body on-frame-chassis" and was a pivotal point in improbing the fortunes of Jaguar.
 It also weighed 283Kg less than the 1954 Jaguar VIIM 3.4 litre.

-Two Door Mercury Commuter2 Door Mercury Commuter
+1959 Mercury Commuter1959 Mercury Commuter

 You don’t see many of these